-Whatever your passion – food, wildflowers, woodlands, electric vehicles, public transport, renewable energy – you will find we are doing something that will interest you.
-Or, better still, if you have a project idea, come + talk to us to see how we can help to make your dream come true!
+We continue with ‘awareness raising’ events, discussion evenings, Swap Shops, an annual Wassail, and more.
+Whatever your passion – food, wildflowers, woodlands, electric vehicles, public transport, renewable energy – come and join with likeminded people in your community, if only for the comfort of companionship.
+You will surely find something that will interest you.
+Better still, if you have a project idea, come and talk to us and let us see how we can help to make your dream come true!

 We meet monthly and also have discussion evenings (with no business).
 Have a look at our Facebook pages – Transition Monmouth, Transition Monmouth Chat, Plastic Free Monmouth, Wyesham Community Woodland Project, and also ACE Monmouth, Repair Café Monmouth, Green Spaces Monmouth – for the up to date stuff that’s happening here – and around the world.